 Sample Answer

-- A 6-week study can capture initial improvements in heart rate and recovery time, but may not show the complete range of cardiovascular benefits that develop over longer periods.
+- A 6-week study captures initial improvements in heart rate and recovery time but cannot show the complete range of cardiovascular benefits because longer periods are needed for full development.

-- Short-term studies show direction of change but cannot accurately predict whether improvements will continue at the same rate, plateau, or progress differently over extended periods.
+- Short-term studies show direction of change but cannot predict whether improvements will continue due to individual variation in response patterns over extended periods.

-- Individual differences in response to training become more apparent over time, meaning a 6-week study might not fully represent the variety of adaptation patterns.
+- The reason for this is that individual differences in response become more apparent over time which means 6-week studies might not represent the variety of long-term patterns.

-- A 6-week timeframe provides valid information about immediate responses to aerobic training, but conclusions about long-term effects should be presented with appropriate caution about sustainability and continued progression.
+- Therefore a 6-week timeframe provides valid information about immediate responses but requires appropriate caution when drawing conclusions about long-term effects.